Keeping Chillies over winter

 In late March, as the outside light levels begin to increase, repot each plant using a multipurpose, preferably peat-free, compost.
 Remove the plant from the pot they are in, and remove 3 to 5cm of compost from around the root ball.
 Using the original pot – or a bigger one if you want – put fresh compost in the bottom.
 Then place the root ball in the centre, and fill the space between it and the pot with more compost.
 Then water to help settle the compost.

-If your plants are destined for an unheated greenhouse or tunnel, wait until the weather warms up before transferring them from the house: mid-April down south will do, later up north.
+If your plants are destined for an unheated greenhouse or tunnel, wait until the weather warms up before transferring them from the house: mid-April in southern England will do, later up north.
 When exposed to more warmth and light, the plants will burst into activity and produce new leaves.
 As the leaves appear and the weather gets warmer, increase the frequency of watering.
 After a month or so, start fertilisng on a regular basis.
 And away you go.

 And don’t forget, if you fail, we sell chilli seeds, plug plants and full size plants through the post.